 May drink less water: Keep fresh water available at all times.
 It's more likely your dog will drink less water due to getting a good amount of water with their Virchew diet.

 We cannot possibly state this strongly enough.
 Once you’ve completed the transition we highly recommend that you only feed your pooch, Virchew.
+Or please choose another diet.
 Combining it with a meat-based diet such as kibble, raw diet or other home-cooked foods will cause a different result.

-After several years of experience and research, Virchew has been developed in consultation with a team of Board Certified Veterinary Nutritionists and contains nutrient-dense, high-quality plant-based protein, whole fats, and healthy carbohydrates.
+After several years of experience and research, Virchew has been developed in consultation with a team of Board Certified Veterinary Nutritionists and contains nutrient-dense, high-quality plant-based protein, whole fats, and healthy carbohydrates and the right balance of fiber.
 If you mix other foods, or supplements, or too many treats, it could possibly skew the positive results that Virchew may bring or cause digestive upset, etc.

-If you do choose to feed Virchew only part-time, we strongly recommend choosing ONE food and diet.
-If you do not choose Virchew, we recommend you choose a diet that has been properly balanced with supplementation, approved by a Board Certified Veterinary Nutritionist and it is a reputable brand.
+If you do not choose Virchew for your dog's daily diet, we recommend you choose a diet that has been properly balanced with supplementation, approved by a Board Certified Veterinary Nutritionist and it is a reputable brand.